-As you can see, if you want to retire using a traditional retirement withdrawal method, you’ll just see if the withdrawal of 2% to 4% plus any other income sources such as social security or pension cover your lifestyle expenses.
+As you can see, if you want to retire using a traditional retirement withdrawal method, you’ll just need to see if the withdrawal of 2% to 4% plus any other income sources cover your lifestyle expenses.

-This will help you see if it seems likely you’ll have enough to live as long as you think you’ll live, which is of course another factor beyond your control.
+This will help you see if it seems likely you’ll have enough money to cover expenses live as long as you think you’ll live.

-Or you can take a more proactive approach and generate higher investment income, or use one of the other more alternative income methods presented here to lessen the likelihood of running out of money in retirement.
+You can always take a more proactive approach and generate higher investment income, or use one of the other more alternative income methods presented here to lessen the likelihood of running out of money in retirement.

 Thanks for reading.
 If you enjoyed this post, please share it with others on your favorite social media.